DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

 **Data Retention Policies**
 * Retention occurs within the Archive and Destroy phases of the data life cycle
 * Driven by security policies and regulatory requirements
+* imperative to address the formats and storage methods as well as the security that will be utilized along with the preservation decisions.

 **AWS Config**